French stock market watchdog AMF extends EDF buyout offer after legal challenge

-PARIS, Dec 7 (Reuters) - French stock market wathdog AMF said on Wednesday it had decided to extend the buyout offer the French state has launched on power group EDF EDF.PA pending a Paris Court of Appeal's decision on a legal challenge against the offer.
+PARIS, Dec 7 (Reuters) - French markets regulator AMF said on Wednesday it had decided the French state must extend its offer to buy out minority shareholder in nuclear power group EDF EDF.PA pending a Paris court ruling on a legal challenge against the AMF's earlier approval of the offer.

 The offer that opened on Nov.
 24 was to due expire on Dec.
 22. AMF said it will soon publish a new timetable for the offer.